sahahn/xbatch/README.md

     sbatch script.sh

-By just replacing sbatch with xbatch though, and it should now submit!
+By just replacing sbatch with xbatch, now it should submit!

     xbatch script.sh